simonerlic/rpgsim/README.md

 ## Contributing

 If you would like to contribute to the project, feel free to fork the repository and make a pull request.
 I am always looking for ways to improve the game, and I welcome any contributions.

+### Goals

+- Add more API options for the player to choose from (Cohere, Antropic, etc.)